‘My dad got executed’: Andrew Brown’s son describes bodycam video of fatal shooting

 The attorneys for the Brown family all said they did not get transparency from the county.

-“20 seconds is not transparency,” attorney Harry Daniels said.
-“We will have justice.
+“Twenty seconds is not transparency,” attorney Harry Daniels said.
+“We will have justice.”

+The Pasquotank County Sheriff’s Office released a prerecorded video statement on Facebook just before 6 p.m.
+Monday.
+It promised to comply with the judge’s order regarding whether or not to release the bodycam footage to the public.

+“Today, we also allowed the family of Mr. Brown and his attorney privately view the video,” said Sheriff Tommy Wooten II.
+“This tragic incident was quick and over in less than 30 seconds, and body cameras are shaky and sometimes hard to decipher.
+They only tell part of the story.
+Outside investigators from the SBI and from four other sheriff’s offices are interviewing witnesses and gathering more information.”

 Brown, 42, was shot and killed by law enforcement last Wednesday during the execution of a search warrant.
 Witnesses have said Brown was driving away at the time and deputies fired several rounds, killing him.